kelly-sato/kelly-sato.github.io/essays/interests.md

 ## What I find interesting about Computer Science

 I switched to Computer Science because I have always been curious about how computers worked.
-Seeing how you could accomplish so much with just a computer and some skill inspired me, and it made me feel safe.
-Although career-wise, my main interest is Cybersecurity, I believe that Software Engineering will be where I am most fulfilled.
+Seeing how you could accomplish so much with just a computer and some skill inspired me.
+In a way, Software Engineering feels familiar, exciting, and it piques my interest.

 ### My interests in Software Engineering